 Conclusion

-You may not be able to do much about your favorite feline’s shedding, but you can at least invest in more pet hair-resistant fabrics that will repel fur.
+You may not be able to do much about your favorite feline’s shedding, but you can at least invest in more pet hair-resistant fabrics to repel fur.
 You can choose from several out there, and most are used in clothing and furnishings.
 However, there are plenty of fabrics you’ll want to avoid, as they are much more prone to picking up cat hair rather than repelling it.
-The fabrics listed above come in a wide variety of prices, so you can definitely find one that fits your budget.
+The fabrics listed above come in various prices, so you can definitely find one that fits your budget.
 Some are easier to clean than others, so pay attention to that when choosing a fabric.

 Featured Image Credit: Tanya Consaul Photography, Shutterstock